konturio/disaster-ninja-fe/src/features/bivariate_manager/readme.md

 Bivariate manager is a tool for analyzing and finding new insights from a set of suggested layers.

+Some terms:

+Indicator - any value at a cell.
+For example, a number of people at hexagon cell.

+Axis - a pair of indicators where one is divided by another one.
+For example, a number of people per square kilometer in a hexagon cell.

+Numerator (in axis) - a dividend indicator in axis.

+Denominator (in axis) - a divisor indicator in axis.

 ### How to activate

 It requires feature `bivariate_manager` turned on.